defifuture/erc20-batched-meta-transactions/README.md

 When you say "meta transactions" people think of **gasless** transactions, which means that someone else (the relayer) makes an on-chain token transaction for you and pays for it in Ether.
 In return, you can pay the relayer in tokens (instead of Ether).

-The problem with the current implementations of meta transactions is that it allows the relayer  toeither:
+The problem with the current implementations of meta transactions is that it allows the relayer to either:

-A) relay **only one meta tx at a time**.
-While this allows the original (meta) tx sender to avoid using ETH, it doesn't lower the transaction cost for her/him, because the relayer has to be compensated in tokens in approx. the same (or higher) value as the gas fees for the on-chain transaction, or
+A) Relay **only one meta tx at a time**.
+While this allows the original (meta) tx sender to avoid using ETH, it doesn't lower the transaction cost for her/him, because the relayer has to be compensated in tokens in approx. the same (or higher) value as the gas fees for the on-chain transaction.

-B) to relay **multiple** meta txs from a **single user** as defined in [EIP-1776](https://github.com/wighawag/singleton-1776-meta-transaction).
+B) Relay **multiple** meta txs from a **single user** as defined in [EIP-1776](https://github.com/wighawag/singleton-1776-meta-transaction).
 This helps with reducing the cost per transaction, but it's not a common occurence (that one user would want to send multiple txs at once).

 ## The solution